The Bankrate promise

 However, the Reflect card has a unique value proposition in the world of credit cards.
-There are no rewards or any welcome bonus to speak of, but there is a 0 percent introductory APR that lasts longer than most other credit cards: 18 months, which can extend to up to 21 months when making on-time payments during the intro and extension period (13.24 percent to 25.24 percent variable APR kicks in afterward).
-This intro APR is available for both purchases and balance transfers.
+There are no rewards or any welcome bonus to speak of, but there is a 0 percent introductory APR that lasts longer than most other credit cards: 0 percent intro APR for 18 months from account opening on purchases and qualifying balance transfers.
+Intro APR extension for 3 months with on-time minimum payments during the intro period.
+17.49% to 29.49% variable APR thereafter; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min $5.

 If you already applied for and received the Wells Fargo Platinum, it has a couple of other benefits that makes it intriguing.
 With no annual fee and the chance to pay down high-interest debt, it’s worth considering whether or not the Wells Fargo Platinum card deserves a place in your wallet.